 What to see on the Twickenham Stadium tour

-Stadium tours show you around the stadium including many areas that are normally off-limits to the general public such as the Royal Box, the players’ tunnel and the pitch.
+Stadium tours show you around the stadium including many areas that are normally off-limits to the general public such as the Royal Box, the players’ tunnel and the England Changing Room.

 Visiting the World Rugby Museum and the Twickenham Stadium tour